SteveEasley/libvmod-headerproxy/README.rst

 :Version: 0.1.0
 :Manual section: 3

-Note that this vmod requires Varnish 4.1 or higher.
+This vmod requires Varnish 4.1 or higher.

 SYNOPSIS
 ========